 Borderlands, despite being a mechanically sound fusion of FPS and RPG elements, was rather bland and repetitive until the DLCs.

 One of the major complaints about the base game was that it took itself too seriously, unlike the expansions, which had far more humor.
-Also, judging by what has been seen so far of the sequel, Gearbox has decided to take the humor and general nonsense Up to Eleven.
+Now it had found it's true voice, the sequel took the style and ran with it to great acclaim.

 The Burnout series started out poor, with the initial game being not very well received.
 Its second installment was better, though it was really the third title that could be considered the beard-growing moment, with the games addition of the Takedown maneuver.